kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-before-learning.md

 c.
 If it's Tuesday or Thursday from 8 PM, then I will watch at least one video on AI.

 d.
-If I receive graded assignments, then I will review the feedback and seek clarification during office hours if necessary.
+If I receive graded assignments, then I will review the feedback and seek clarification during office hours.

 **Step 4:** Anthony makes sure to diligently follow his implementation intentions, taking consistent action toward his SMART goal.
 Every Sunday evening, he spends 15 minutes evaluating his progress and visualizing his success.
-Akong the way, he adjusts his implementation intentions as needed, and seeks support when facing challenges.
+Along the way, he adjusts his implementation intentions as needed, and seeks support when facing challenges.

 </aside>